- What is the basic structure of the National Broker Contract?

 - Where can information concerning future solicitations for GSA brokerage services be found?

-Under the National Broker Contract, four nationwide contracts have been awarded.Each contract has a small business set-aside goal of 23 percent that was evaluated as part of the award.
+Under the National Broker Contract 2, four nationwide contracts have been awarded.Each contract has a small business set-aside goal of ranging from 27 to 30 percent that was evaluated as part of the award.
 All successful offerors are to meet or exceed this goal.
-The contracts were awarded as a 1 year base and can be extended for a total of five years, subject to annual renewal options.
+The contracts were awarded as a 1 year base and can be extended for a total of four years, subject to annual renewal options.

 The Government Accountability Office Advisory Ruling allows GSA to enter into contracts with real estate brokers without augmenting its appropriations since the proposed contracts do not contemplate the government receiving funds from the brokers.
 This contract vehicle is what we are commonly calling the "No Cost" contract.
 It is where the contractor will negotiate and collect the commissions typically paid in the private sector as payment for contract services with no payments being made directly by the government.

-Under the National Broker Contract, four nationwide contracts were awarded to the real estate companies of Jones Lang LaSalle Americas Inc., Julien J. Studley, Inc., the Staubach Company, and Trammell Crow Company.
-Due to internal changes with the Broker Companies, there are now three nationwide contracts functioning under the National Broker Contract: Jones Lang LaSalle Americas Inc., Julien J. Studley, Inc., and CB Richard Ellis.
+Under the National Broker Contract, four nationwide contracts were awarded to the real estate companies of Jones Lang LaSalle Americas Inc., Julien J. Studley, Inc., CB Richard Ellis, and DTZ (formerly UGL Services Equis Operations). .

 These four contracts were awarded as modified performance-based contracts with a 1 year base period, and they can be extended for a total of five years, subject to annual renewal options.
-The contracts were awarded on October 4, 2004.
-The Contractor's were provided Notice to Proceed on April 1, 2005.
-The base contract year began on April 1, 2005, and ran through March 31, 2006.
-The Second Renewal Option was exercised for the period April 1, 2006 through March 31, 2007, Third Renewal Option was April 1, 2007 through March 31, 2008, the Fourth Renewal Option is April 1, 2008 through March 31, 2009 and the Fifth and Last Renewal Option year has been exercised for the period April 1, 2009 through March 31, 2010.
+The contracts were awarded on June 21, 2010.
+The Contractor's were provided Notice to Proceed on October 1, 2010.
+The base contract year began on October 1, 2010 and ran through September 30, 2011..
+The Second Renewal Option was exercised for the period October 1, 2011 through September 30, 2012, Third Renewal Option was October 1, 2012 through September 20, 2013, the Fourth Renewal Option is October 1, 2013 through September 30, 2014 and the Fifth and Last Renewal Option year has not been exercised for the period October 1, 2014 through September 30, 2015.

 No, the customers will not be charged any additional fee for work accomplished by Brokers.
 Under this contract, the National Brokers are collecting their fees in commissions from the landlord.
 In previous contracts, GSA paid the broker fees under traditional services contracts for no commissions.
 Any commissions were negotiated or rebated back as an offset to the lease.
 Under the new "no cost" contract, the contractor will have the opportunity collect the commissions they negotiate with the landlord minus a pre-priced percentage of the commissions that will be applied to the customers' shell rent.
 The customer will benefit directly and immediately from any commission credits.
 Under an expedited lease action, GSA and the customer will receive no commission offset to rent.

 GSA Realty Professionals will continue to be the primary contact and the focal point for all transactions.
-The National Broker Contract is one of the tools for our Realty Associates, to add capacity in servicing our customers.
+The National Broker Contract is one of the tools for our leasing personnel to add capacity in servicing our customers.

 In coordination with our GSA/PBS Human Capital Strategy, increased emphasis is placed on understanding our customers better.
 We are integrating our business process into the Transaction Management Playbook to improve our customer interactions.
 The National Broker Contracts contain the process to facilitate that interaction by the means of project orientation discussions among the GSA Realty Specialist, the Customer, and the Broker.
 At the project orientation meeting, a communication plan is developed by all parties in order to ensure the communications flow is being conducted in the manner and frequency the agency would like to receive.
 Communications contacts, as well as approval authority, are to be clearly identified and adhered to by all.

 The brokers are not an approval level in the leasing process.
 Their work is strictly monitored through GSA oversight and contract compliance reviews.
-The GSA Realty Specialist is, and shall remain, the primary point of contact for the customer from the initial notification throughout the entire project until occupancy.
-Under previous contracts the customer was, in several cases, left to work with the contractor with no oversight or management by the GSA Realty Specialist.
-Under the new contract, GSA has instituted new internal management controls for improved oversight.
+The GSA leasing personnel is, and shall remain, the primary point of contact for the customer from the initial notification throughout the entire project until occupancy.
+With the NBC2 contract, GSA has instituted new internal management controls for improved oversight.

 We anticipate better rental rates for our customers from the National contractors due to the fact their future work with GSA is dependent on their performance on each individual project.
 One of the performance criteria we will monitor is the rental rates they negotiate.

 GSA like other Federal Agencies solicits requests for contracted services through a regulated procurement selection process for all agency needs, as they arise.
-We will follow the process for the follow on national broker contract,.
-All information relative to the follow on acquisition that is public has and will be posted on our FEDBIZOPS public portal site at http://www.fbo.gov It falls under the NAICS 531210 and can be found at the following link : https://www.fbo.gov/spg/GSA/PBS/PQ/GSP0009BQR0218/listing.html
+We will follow the process for the follow on national broker contract.
+All information relative to the follow on acquisition that is public has and will be posted on our FEDBIZOPPS public portal site at http://www.fbo.gov.
+You can also visit the BC3 website for additional information.